 In essence, a bitcoin miner is a computer.
 To be more precise – a high-powered computer, that solves mathematical problems.
 When a miner solves one of these complex math problems, they create a new bitcoin.
 Then nodes verify the bitcoin transactions, thus making the blockchain secure.

 Each bitcoin miner connects to the blockchain via bitcoin mining software.
 Once they complete a block and add it to the blockchain, the miner receives a “block reward.”
 These rewards are bitcoins – as of 2019, this reward equals 12.5 bitcoins per block.
 It halves every 210,000 blocks.
 Back in 2009, a year after Satoshi Nakamoto came up with the concept of Bitcoin, the reward was 50 bitcoins per block.
-In 2020 it will be 6.25 BTC.
+In 2020 it reached 6.25 BTC.

 Once the miner receives its reward, its owner’s Bitcoin wallet receives the rewarded bitcoins.